 **Safe for all air mattresses**

 What You’ll Need:

-- Piece of tissue paper (foil, single ply paper towels, toilet paper, or a napkin can work as well)
+- A piece of tissue paper (foil, single-ply paper towels, toilet paper, or a napkin can work as well)

 Inflate your mattress in a quiet area where you will have room to move around it and flip it over.
 Starting at one end take your tissue and lay it flat on the surface area.
 Apply pressure to the mattress all around to direct the air to the area where you are working.

 Work slowly, moving the tissue over every part of the bed, starting with the edges and seams; leaks are more common in these areas.
 Listen carefully for a slight hissing sound and watch for any air disturbance of the tissue.
 Make sure to do this over the top and bottom, as well as the sides.
 If the tissue is over the leak, you should be able to hear the faint sound of the air hitting the paper.
 If your leak is big enough, it may cause the tissue to move.

 Once you have found the leak, patch it.
 If you don’t have a patch, mark the hole with a piece of tape, or a marker.
 This will ensure that you can easily locate the leak to patch later on.

 Other methods to adopt of how to find a hole in an air mattress include the baby powder method and the submersion method.
 The baby powder method is very messy.
 It is essentially dumping baby powder all over any type of blow up mattress, then slowly inflating more.
 When more air is added, it will escape through the hole at a faster rate, which causes the baby powder to blow upwards making a small powder cloud and alerting you to the location of the leak.